Assessing governance—where foundations can help

 Though Section 377 has been decriminalised, the rights of trans people are constantly undermined, both societally and institutionally, as seen by the passage of the violative Transgender Persons (Protection of Rights) Bill.
 There are 4.9 lakh documented trans people in India.
 Yet, only 200 to 300 of them across the country have managed to gain employment in the private sector.

-A panel discussion at the launch of the Godrej India Culture Lab‘s manifesto for trans inclusion in the workplace saw Abhina Aher, Pearl Daruwalla, Anubhuti Banerjee, Neelam Jain, and Zainab Patel discuss trans inclusive policies with Parmesh Godrej, along with concrete actions that corporates can take towards trans inclusion.
+A panel discussion at the launch of the Godrej India Culture Lab‘s manifesto for trans inclusion in the workplace saw Abhina Aher, Pearl Daruwalla, Anubhuti Banerjee, Neelam Jain, and Zainab Patel discuss trans inclusive policies with Parmesh Shahani, along with concrete actions that corporates can take towards trans inclusion.

 How do you assess organisational capacity?